BorgwardtLab/CoFi/README.md

 * Computation of changepoints in the time series.
 * Provide expert feedback to measure the quality of the algorithm.

 Coordination Finder runs on both Windows and Mac OSX.
 It can be run from the console.
-The requirements are having the newest version of Python installed as well as the PyQT4 package.
-By default, there is one test data set ready (*Simlation.csv*)
+The requirements are Python and the PyQT4 package.
+By default, there is one test data set ready (*Simlation.csv*).

 ##Starting CoFi
 Download and unzip the folder `Coordination Finder` and navigate into it.
 Then run the following commands from the console: